confetti-framework/docs/docs/docs/the-basics/views.md

 }
 ```

-### JSON response
+### JSON Response

 You can also use a view for JSON responses.
 Then the struct do not need to contain a `Template` method.
-Use the `json`
-tag to specify the field that will be included in the json response.
+Use the `json` tag to specify the field that will be included in the json response.
 Use `json:"title"` to lowercase the key:

 ``` go
 package views